diegaccio/git-cheatsheet/README.md

 ## Why Learn Git Commands?

-I started using Git with a GUI tool, Git Extensions, on Windows, which I still rely on for my daily work.
+I heavily used Git with a GUI tool, [Git Extensions](https://gitextensions.github.io/), on Windows for my daily job.
 However, my favorite operating systems are macOS and Ubuntu, which I use at home for personal development and learning.
 On those systems my favorite IDE is VS Code.
-Its Git integration, although helpful, so powerfull.
-So I came across THE book [Pro Git](https://git-scm.com/book/en/v2) by Scott Chacon and Ben Straub, which motivated me to embrace Git commands.
+Its Git integration, although helpful, is not so powerfull.
+So I came across THE book: [Pro Git](https://git-scm.com/book/en/v2) by Scott Chacon and Ben Straub.
+That great reading motivated me to embrace Git commands.

 Using Git commands directly has transformed the way I work: